 In conjunction with the tenth anniversary of the Missionary Ridge fire, the Animas Museum updated this exhibit to tell how fires have changed the county.

 Native American Gallery

-Of Historic Downtown and the Third Avenue Residential District
+Historic Downtown Durango and the Third Avenue Residential District